 A corner of the room.
 Photo: Architect and Engineer - October 1924

-The lobby area for the smaller theatre.
-The elevators are behind us.
+The 3rd floor lobby area.
+The elevators are out of the frame to the right.
 Photo: Cap Equity Locations - 2014

 A peek in toward the proscenium.
 Photo: Cap Equity Locations - 2014